arrenree/KDB/README.md

 kx	 | NY  |   10 |   1

-/ using TAKE # returns a table which includes the KEY columns
+/ using TAKE # returns a table which includes the KEY columns / NOTE - even tho underlying table is keyed
+/ when retrieving, leave [ ] BLANK
+/ and simply call the col names
 ```

 <a name="retrieve_value_keys"></a>